Home

 Garlic

-AGarlicn assertive aromatic vegetable and the quintessential seasoning in Cajun-Creole, Italian and Asian cooking.
-I don't know of anyone who isn't drawn to the tantalizing smell of garlic sautéed in butter.
-The smaller you dice garlic the more oils are released and the more garlic flavor will be released.
-Make sure there is liquid or oil in the pan before adding .
-If you really like a pungent garlic flavor add minced or sliced cloves towards the end of cooking or just sprinkle on top!
+• If you really like a pungent garlic flavor add minced or sliced cloves towards the end of cooking or just sprinkle on top!
 For a real treat sauté peeled whole cloves until lightly browned.
 The flavor will be surprisingly mild but delicious.

 Everyone's favorite is Garlic Mashed Potatoes.
 Also try Whole Roasted Garlic and learn how to roast garlic in the oven.

-Cooking with wine and other spirits is an elegant way to add background and complexity to sauces and other dishes.
-They are added at different stages in cooking.
+Add alcohol at different stages of cooking.
 The alcohol evaporates quickly and what remains is the mellowed flavoring components and some acids contained in the liquor.

-=It is not necessary to use pricey alcohols for cooking but choose a wine or spirit that you would be happy drinking.
+• It is not necessary to use pricey alcohols for cooking but choose a wine or spirit that you would be happy drinking

 See our Alcohol Guide for information on serving alcohol at your party